Why You Feel Emotionally Drained – And How to Recover

 Key Takeaway

 Emotional exhaustion is not weakness.
 It is information.
 It is your mind and body telling you that something must change.
-You cannot burn from both ends forever and expect not to collapse into emotional burnout.
-You do not need to make a dramatic overnight decision.
-But you do need to make an honest one.
+Continually pushing yourself without adequate recovery can eventually lead to emotional burnout.
+You do not need to make drastic changes overnight.
+However, taking an honest look at what is contributing to your exhaustion can be an important first step.

 Your future self will thank you.